American Airlines Group Stock Market Value

 Today, many novice investors tend to focus exclusively on investment returns with little concern for American Airlines' investment risk.
 Other traders do consider volatility but use just one or two very conventional indicators such as American Airlines' standard deviation.
 In reality, there are many statistical measures that can use American Airlines historical prices to predict the future American Airlines' volatility.

-Sophisticated investors, who have witnessed many market ups and downs, frequently view the market will even out over time.
+Sophisticated investors, who have witnessed many market ups and downs, anticipate that the market will even out over time.
 This tendency of American Airlines' price to converge to an average value over time is called mean reversion.
 However, historically, high market prices usually discourage investors that believe in mean reversion to invest, while low prices are viewed as an opportunity to buy.
-Please use the tools below to analyze the current value of American Airlines in the context of predictive analytics.

 Hype